NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-PractitionerRole.page.md

 <a name="practitioner"></a>
 #### practitioner
+SHALL be present.
 Users SHOULD reference practitioners using an appropriate naming system within the NHS (defined within the [NHS England IG](https://simplifier.net/guide/NHSDigital/Home/FHIRAssets/AllAssets/Profiles/NHSDigital-Practitioner.guide.md?version=current#identifier).
 Display name MAY be included to aid readability and verification of included identifiers.
 ```json
  "practitioner": {
         "identifier": {